StevenNassef/War-Simplified/README.md

 ## Testing

 The project includes comprehensive unit tests using Unity Test Framework and NSubstitute for mocking.
+The architecture's separation of concerns enables different testing strategies for each layer.

 ### Running Tests